Installing the new Silicone Bow Thruster Seals. Made this video for owner of SM and 54's 3 years ago

 We invite you to watch their captivating videos and actively engage with their content, including their social media links above.
 Liking, commenting, and sharing their work goes a long way in fueling their creative fire.

-We're also inviting you to explore any sponsorships and partnerships highlighted in the video description of "Installing the new Silicone Bow Thruster Seals.
-Made this video for owner of SM and 54's 3 years ago", or directly on YouTube.
+We're also inviting you to explore any sponsorships and partnerships highlighted in the "Installing the new Silicone Bow Thruster Seals.
+Made this video for owner of SM and 54's 3 years ago" video description, or directly on YouTube.
 By considering their offerings or purchasing services and items, you not only support Sailing Aquarius Around The World but also the brands and collaborators they're associated with.

 If you have any feedback, corrections, or additional information about Sailing Aquarius Around The World or their videos, please use the comment form below to share your thoughts with us.